klaytn/kips/KIPs/kip-81.md

 - **Pending**: Proposer submitted the proposal but voting has not started.
 The pending state lasts for `votingDelay`.
 This state is also called the **notice period**.
 - **Active**: Ongoing voting.
 Voters can cast their votes.
 The active state lasts for `votingPeriod`.
 This state is also called the **voting period**.
 - **Canceled**: Proposer has canceled the proposal before execution.
 Any further interaction is prohibited.
 - **Passed**: Voting finalized and quorum reached.
-Executor shall queue the actions before a set timeout of `queueTimeout`.
+An executor shall queue the actions before a set timeout of `queueTimeout`.
 If the proposal contains no actions, any further interaction is prohibited.
 Otherwise, the proposal can proceed to Queued and Executed states.
 - **Failed**: Voting finalized but has not reached quorum.
 Any further interaction is prohibited.
 - **Queued**: An executor has queued the actions.
 An executor cannot trigger the actions while a certain duration of `execDelay`.
 - **Executed**: An executor has triggered the actions after the execution delay.
 The executor shall trigger the actions before a set timeout of `execTimeout`.
 The `execTimeout` starts at the end of `execDelay`.